The Wilson School

-The Wilson School is an independent, coeducational, preparatory school in St. Louis for students in pre-kindergarten (three years of age) through grade six.
+The Wilson School is an independent, coeducational, preparatory school in Clayton, Missouri for students in pre-kindergarten (three years of age) through grade six.
 It has been in continuous operation since 1913.
 The Wilson School is the oldest formalized early-childhood education program in St. Louis.

 The Wilson School employs 21 full-time teachers, as well as three part-time teachers.
 The student to faculty ratio is 8:1.

 Enrollment

 As of the 2017–2018 school year The Wilson School has an enrollment of 160 students.

 Early Care and Extended Day care are available daily and during summer camp and school breaks, as needed.

 Accreditation

 The Wilson School is accredited by the Independent Schools Association of the Central States (ISACS) and the North Central Association (NCA).
 The school is a member of the National Association of Independent Schools (NAIS), the Independent Schools of St. Louis (ISSL), the Educational Records Bureau (ERB), the Council for the Advancement of Private Education (CAPE), and a number of other organizations.